Belvedere Palace – tickets, prices, discounts, hours, must see

 The Upper (Oberes) Belvedere exhibits the majority of the art collection in the Palace’s name.

-Some of the masterpieces in Upper Belvedere are in the Ground Floor Hall (Sala Terrena), which is supported by four powerful Atlantes.
+Some of the masterpieces in Upper Belvedere are in the Ground Floor Hall (Sala Terrena), which four powerful Atlantes support.

 The walls of the Hall are stuccoed masterfully.